Hannele's Journey to Heaven

 Hannele's Journey to Heaven (German: Hanneles Himmelfahrt) is a 1922 German silent film directed by Urban Gad and starring Margarete Schlegel, Margarete Schön and Hermann Vallentin.
-The film is based on the play, The Assumption of Hannele by Gerhart Hauptmann.
+The film is based on the play, The Assumption of Hannele by German author Gerhart Hauptmann.
 It was remade as a sound film in 1934.

 Plot

 It is set in a small mountain village and tells the story of Hannele, an unhappy girl who is beaten by her stepfather and tries to commit suicide.